The Breakaway Cycling Team

 Breakaway Cycling opened in 1991 and is one of the oldest bike shops in central Ohio.
 Since our beginning, we have partnered with Trek, the world leader in bikes, and have attained partner dealer status and a reputation for excellent service carried out by some of the most experienced technicians.
 But what has always set us apart is the breadth of experience of our staff.
 We have been intentional in having people with a variety of cycling experience, so that whether you are just starting out, or have been riding for years, you will find someone that can relate to you.

 Kevin Jewett is our Service Manager.
-He is the most recent addition to the Breakaway team, having started in the summer of 2017.
+He joined the Breakaway team in the summer of 2017.
 He previously served in a similar position with the Trek Stores of Columbus.
 He acquired his bicycle knowledge upon retiring from 2 other careers and having taken up cycling as a replacement for running.
 He has a wealth of experiences that have made him competent to take on any mechanical problem you may have.
 As a retired Marine, he understands what it takes to get a job done right.
 His experiences as an Ohio State Trooper and investigator make him attentive to details and passionate about safety.
 We appreciate his insistence on cyclists wearing helmets and using daylight visible lights at all times.

 Jim Farrenkopf is our Business Manager.
 Having been a customer since shortly after we opened, he joined the Breakaway family in 1995 when Warren Negley, who had served as our original bookkeeper/business manager retired.
 Jim had recently taken an early retirement from Anheuser-Busch’s accounting department and was excited to combine his interest in cycling with his financial expertise.
 His passion for excellence in customer service and doing things the right way are refreshing in a day when that focus can be overlooked in retail.
 Jim’s cycling experience began as an avid road rider and he has ridden most every “patch ride” in Ohio (check out his collection of patches when you’re in).